Fellowships for Environmental Science and Policy Graduates

 Available Fellowships by Granting Agency

 This grant enables a graduate student in biology, horticulture, or a related field to conduct research on a rare or endangered U.S. plant.
-Preference is given to students focusing on the endangered flora of the Carolinas or the southeastern U.S.
+Preference is given to students focusing on the endangered flora of the Carolinas or Southeastern U.S.

 Coastal Management Fellowship

 Students completing master’s, doctoral, or professional degree programs in natural resource management or environmental studies are eligible to apply for this two-year fellowship.
 States submit proposals and applicants select the projects for which they consider themselves qualified.
-Coastal Management Fellowships are due at the end of January; the Margaret A. Davidson Graduate Fellowship is due in the beginning of December.
+This opportunity provides a competitive salary, medical benefits, and travel reimbursement.

 National Science Foundation (NSF)